1. The definition of the global marketplace, is the entire world of buyers and sellers, considered independently of national borders.

 The Global Marketplace is the entirety of the world’s buyers and sellers of goods and services.
 If you think you are ready to enter into this marketplace, how should you go about it?
 In this complete guide to the global marketplace we look at:

-What is a Global Marketplace?
+What Is the Global Marketplace?

 Marketplaces first developed in the ancient world when a part of the city or town was purposefully set aside for trading.
 In those days, buyers and sellers would have mainly been locals.
 However, even in the ancient Greek marketplaces, ‘Agora’, there was a prominent place for international operators.
 The traders (‘kapeloi’), who exchanged goods between artisans were mainly from outside the borders of that state.